EmperorOrokuSaki/trill/README.md

 Memory profiling is crucial for understanding and optimizing the performance of smart contracts on EVM chains.
 Trill provides developers with a powerful tool to visualize and analyze memory usage during transaction execution, helping them identify potential bottlenecks and improve contract efficiency.

+> [!NOTE]
+> Trill is currently undergoing tests and could potentially have issues.
+In case you find any problem during building or running it, please open an issue.

 ## Installation

+> [!IMPORTANT]
+> Trill has not been tested on MacOS.
+If you encounter any issues with the MacOS build, please share the details in this [issue](https://github.com/EmperorOrokuSaki/trill/issues/2)

 Prior to installing Trill, ensure that you have the following dependencies installed: